 The Artisan has a bowl volume of 5 quart while the Pro 600 comes with a larger 6-quart bowl.
-This makes the Pro 600 an ideal choice for large projects and/or those requiring a quick turnout.
+So, if you entertain large crowds or take part in bake sales, this is the obvious choice.

 Soft Start and Electronic Speed Sensor

-While both mixers are equipped with the same number of speed settings, the Pro 600 goes a step further with the Soft Start feature.
-The machine is designed to start slowly and softly and then gradually increase its speed to the desired level.
-This delayed motion or slow start-up helps ensures the ingredients being mixed do not splash on the user and kitchen surfaces.
-The Soft Start feature works regardless of the speed setting.
+While both mixers come with with the same number of speed settings.
+It is the Pro 600 that goes a step further with the Soft Start feature.
+With the slow start, the machine starts slowly and gradually increases speed.
+This delayed motion or helps ensure that mixing ingredients do not splash on the user and kitchen surfaces.

-The Pro 600 is also designed with an in-built electronic speed sensor that monitors the thickness of the bowl’s contents and automatically adjusts the speed of the mixer to ensure the resulting mixture is smooth and consistent.
+The Pro 600 is also designed with an electronic speed sensor.
+This sensor monitors the thickness of the bowl’s contents.
+Then it adjusts the speed of the mixer to ensure the resulting mixture is smooth and consistent.

-The Pro 600 is well-suited to heavy workloads; however, in the event that it is becoming overworked and/or the motor is beginning to overheat, it is designed to automatically shut itself off.
+The Pro 600 is well-suited to heavy workloads.
+However, in the event that it is becoming overworked it has a fail safe.
+If the motor starts to overheat, it will automatically shut itself off.
 This helps to protect the motor against overloading.